 Skip to main navigation Skip to content Skip to footer

-In emergency situations, it’s important to avoid drinking unsafe water.
-When boiling isn’t an option, you can make small quantities of water safer to drink by adding the right ratio of bleach.
+In emergency situations, it’s important to know how to purify water.
+When boiling isn’t an option, you can make purified water by adding the right ratio of bleach.

 More from Clorox experts